learnlatex/learnlatex.github.io/es/extra-01.md

 ---
-title: "Examples for further study"
+title: "Ejemplos para ir más lejos"
 ---

 This course has given an overview of the core features of LaTeX.